neural-maze/blog/content/posts/202404-crewai-vscode-pycharm/index.md

 showauthor: false
 ---

+> If you prefer to go directly into the code, there’s a [GitHub repo available](https://github.com/neural-maze/vscode_vs_pycharm_crewai)!!

 The other day I was playing around with one of the hottest frameworks right now: [**CrewAI**](https://www.crewai.com/).

 As defined in the documentation: